1979 Salvadoran coup d'état: Legacy

 The 1979 coup ended the military dictatorship that had ruled El Salvador since 1931.
 It also marked the beginning of the Salvadoran Civil War.
-Some leftist groups called for an insurrection against the JRG as they believed that the armed forces would not or could not break with the past legacy of the military dictatorship.
-Leftist militants who were dissatisfied with the government continued their anti-government attacks.
-In 1980, several leftist militias joined forces and established the Farabundo Martí National Liberation Front (FMLN).
+Some leftist groups called for an insurrection against the JRG, as they believed the armed forces would not or could not break with the past legacy of military dictatorship.
+Leftist militants who were dissatisfied with the JRG's governance continued their anti-government attacks.
+In 1980, several leftist militias joined forces and established the Farabundo Martí National Liberation Front (FMLN) that was militarily backed by the Soviet Union, Cuba, and Nicaragua.
 The Salvadoran Civil War ended on 16 January 1992 with the signing of the Chapultepec Peace Accords.
 Between 58,328 and 92,823 people were killed during the civil war, most of whom were civilians.

+According to political scientist Michael Krennerich, El Salvador has held free and fair elections since 1982.
+After the civil war, the FMLN was legalized as a political party.
+It and the right-wing Nationalist Republican Alliance (ARENA) dominated El Salvador as a two-party system for three decades.
+The PCN continued to exist after the coup and moderated its political positions to support social democracy during the civil war.
+It was renamed to the National Coalition Party in 2012 and remains active in Salvadoran politics as a minor party.
+Romero, El Salvador's last military president, eventually returned to El Salvador at some point after his overthrow.
+He settled in Colonia Escalón, a neighborhood in San Salvador, where he died in 2017, aged 92.
 The 1979 coup is the most recent coup d'état to occur in El Salvador.